Please read carefully:

 Registered Office: Nelson House, 55 Victoria Road, Farnborough, Hampshire, GU14 7PA, UK

 Data protection and privacy statement

 Your privacy is important to us.
 We will only use the information that we collect about you lawfully, in accordance with the Data Protection Act 1998 and Electronic Communications (EC Directive) Regulations 2003 (“data protection laws”).
 You confirm that you will only enter information about yourself and those in your party and that such information is true.

 For the purposes of the Data Protection Act 1998, we, Explore Worldwide Limited are a data controller.
-In order to process your booking, brochure and dossier requests, provide your tour and to help us provide you with a more personal service, we need to collect certain personal details from you.
-These details will include, where applicable, the names and contact details of party members, credit/ debit card or other payment details and special requirements such as those relating to any disability or medical condition which may affect the chosen tour arrangements and any dietary restrictions which may disclose your religious beliefs.
+In order to process your booking, brochure and Trip Note requests, provide your trip and to help us provide you with a more personal service, we need to collect certain personal details from you.
+These details will include, where applicable, the names and contact details of party members, credit/ debit card or other payment details and special requirements such as those relating to any disability or medical condition which may affect the chosen trip arrangements and any dietary restrictions which may disclose your religious beliefs.
 If we need any other personal details, we will tell you before we obtain them from you.

-We may also send you promotional information about selected third parties' products and services that may be of interest to you.
-When this happens, we remain in control of your data and it will not be shared outside the Cox and Kings group.
+We may also send you promotional information about selected third parties’ products and services that may be of interest to you.

-Occasionally we hire other companies to provide services on our behalf, for example mailing information to our customers.
+Occasionally we hire other companies to provide services on our behalf, for example providing holiday reviews and mailing information to our customers.
 We only provide those companies with the personal details relating to our clients which they require in order to deliver the service.
 They are prohibited from using that information for any other purpose.
 We will ensure that anyone to whom we pass your details for this reason agrees to treat it with the same level of protection we are obliged to provide.

 If you do not want us to do any or all of these things, please let us know as soon as possible.